Cray-HPE/docs-csm/troubleshooting/known_issues/cray-console-node_pods_in_CrashLoopBackOff.md

 ## Issue description

-After installing CSM 1.6, `cray-console-node` Kubernetes pods intermittently go into a `CrashLoopBackOff` state.
+The `cray-console-node` Kubernetes pods may go into a `CrashLoopBackOff` state.
 This happens because of a permission issue with the `/var/log/conman` directory inside the container.

 ## Error identification